Market Square Arena: Notable events

 The first event held at the arena was a Glen Campbell concert on September 15, 1974.

+Led Zeppelin performed at Market Square on April 17, 1977, during its last tour of America.

 Elvis Presley performed his final live concert here, in front of 18,000 people, on June 26, 1977, seven weeks before his death on August 16.

-The Bee Gees performed here on July 26, 1979 as part of their Spirits Having Flown Tour.
+The Bee Gees performed here on July 26, 1979, as part of their Spirits Having Flown Tour.

 Billy Graham's 1980 Indiana Crusade, featuring a young Bill Gaither as one of the musical guests, was the most attended event at the arena in its history.

 Jimmy Swaggart held a crusade in the arena in July 1988.
 The arena was filled to capacity over the weekend of July 22–24 for each session.

 Pat Benatar performed during her Precious Time tour on August 19, 1981.

 Mötley Crüe filmed their music video for "Wild Side" here on July 18, 1987, which contains footage of drummer Tommy Lee's spinning drum cage.

 The video for John Mellencamp's song "Check It Out" was filmed during a concert at the arena on December 11, 1987.

 Andre The Giant won the WWF Heavyweight Championship, ending Hulk Hogan's first reign.
 This was televised live on NBC's The Main Event I on February 5, 1988.

+On July 28, 1988 Run-DMC performed their Run's House Tour at the arena with EPMD, Public Enemy, and DJ Jazzy Jeff & the Fresh Prince.

+On June 15, 1989, Eazy-E and N.W.A performed as part of their "Eazy Duz It/Straight Outta Compton" Tour, The D.O.C., Kid 'n Play, J. J. Fad, Too Short, and Kwamé.

+On November 30, 1990, Ice Cube and Too Short bought their Straight from the Underground tour to Market Square Arena with Yo-Yo, Poor Righteous Teachers, D-Nice, and Kid Rock.

 Troy Dixon, better known as Trouble T. Roy, was killed when he accidentally fell from the exit ramp to the ground two stories below following his performance with Heavy D and the Boyz on July 15, 1990.